Mother was a diamond—hopelessly & beautifully flawed.

 There had been numerous incarnations of Beth & Gerald Foster, but their final incarnation had been of themselves—the adopted grandparents I had loved for themselves.

 That was why they had seemed so familiar, for I had, in a way, grown up with them, even as they had watched me grow up.

-I wish I would have been able to encapsulate those precious moments I had spent at the roadside diner, never knowing how precious they really were.
+I held my aunt Beth’s hand in the hospital those early morning hours, thanking God for the grandparents I had never known I had, wishing all the time I had known, for I would have been able to encapsulate those precious moments I had spent at that roadside diner, never knowing how precious they really were.

 I’d never seen Mother struggle with anything before, but she struggled to fit the mold of the Mormon wife, pouring herself into it, but never quite jelling, for the molds were all the same.